Ostrich and Roasted Pig in CDO

-So, I’ve been travelling to and from Cagayan de Oro five times this year.
-And it’s not yet even half of 2012.
-All these trips are business-related and not one was for leisure.
-The most leisurely thing I’ve done in this southern city in the Philippines is a hair cut in one of the beauty salons, apart from dining out.
-Good thing that the food, the company, and the dining experiences compensate with the hours spent in our build sites (and my unfulfilled hunger to go white-water rafting).
+So, I had been travelling to and from Cagayan de Oro five times in 2012.
+And it was not yet even half of the year then.
+All these trips were business-related and not one was for leisure.
+The most leisurely thing I’ve done in this southern city in the Philippines was a haircut in one of the beauty salons, apart from dining out.
+Good thing that the food, the company, and the dining experiences compensate with the hours spent in our build sites (and my unfulfilled hunger to go white-water rafting) because Cagayan de Oro restaurants are just some of the best in the country.

-Cagayan de Oro has been hit by tremendous flooding caused by typhoon Sendong (Washi) on December 2011.
+Cagayan de Oro has been hit by tremendous flooding caused by typhoon Sendong (Washi) in December 2011.
 Not a good way to spend Christmas and New Year for the families there.
 Throughout my trips, which was done almost every month, the city is gradually rising up to the challenge and is bringing the vibrance back to life.
 Night markets, food stalls, street massage, and such is the scene I found one Friday night at Cagayan de Oro’s downtown area, known as Divisoria.
 I’d love to try the street food but I was content with the food I’ve tasted in the various restaurants in the city.

-I’ve stayed at the Prawn House Suites and Restauarant, a quaint inn at the back of SM Mall, a couple of times.
+I’ve stayed at the Prawn House Suites and Restaurant, a quaint inn at the back of SM Mall, a couple of times.
 Not only is the place a walking distance from the mall, it also serves affordable and delectable prawn dishes.
 If you are into crabs and prawns, the Prawn House is a good try.

 Right at the heart of the city, along 50 Apolinar Velez St., Sentro 1850, serves a variety of food, from meat to seafood, from steak to pasta, and from Philippine to International cuisines.
-The food is a bit pricey for a local, although it is almost the same price range as other fine dining restaurants in the contry.
+The food is a bit pricey for a local, although it is almost the same price range as other fine dining restaurants in the country.
 The pastries and cakes seem delicious, though I never got to try them.
 Sentro 1850 is accessible and ideal for meetings.